Roborock Saros 10 Review: Refined Ultra-Thin Flagship Done Right

 Mopping VibraRise 4.0, hot-water mop washing

-Dock RockDock Ultra 2.0 — auto-empty, wash, dry
+Dock RockDock Ultra 2.0 auto-empty, wash, and dry

 Navigation ReactiveAI 3.0, AdaptiLift Chassis